kanidm/webauthn-rs/README.md

 Known BROKEN Keys/Harwdare
 --------------------------

+### Broken

 * Pixel 3a / Pixel 4 + Chrome - Does not send correct attestation certificates,
   and ignores requested algorithms.
 Not resolved.
+* Windows Hello with Older TPMs - Often use RSA-SHA1 signatures over attestation which may allow credential compromise/falsification.

+### Fixed

 * Windows 10 / Windows 11 + Firefox 98 - When aaguid is meant
   to be 16 bytes of 0, it emits a single 0 byte.
 This should be resolved as of 2022-04-17
-* CTAP2.0/CTAP2.1 compliant devices - Incorrectly request UV on registration, but do not prompt for it during authentication, leading to possible social engineering and UV bypass attacks
-* Windows Hello with TPM - Often use RSA-SHA1 signatures over attestation which may allow credential compromise/falsification

 * BUG in Safari, NOT Apple Passkeys (was: passkeys do not identify themself as a transferable credential, and should be considered to be floating.)

 Standards Compliance